remkohdev/cp4security/Lab02/README.md

 {'queries': ["SELECT * FROM tableName WHERE Id = '1'"]}
 ```

+The translated native query can be used as an input parameter in the transmit command.

+#### Stix Patterns

+[timestamp:value > '2020-03-17']
+$ python main.py translate wp_ithemes query "{}" "[timestamp > '2020-03-17']"

 ### Transmit

-The `transmit` function takes in common arguments: the module name, the connection object, and the configuration object.
+The `transmit` function takes in common arguments: the module name, the connection object, and the configuration or authentication object.
 ```
 $ python main.py transmit $MODULE $CONN $AUTH ping
 ```